Overview

 [registered_migration_agents] [/registered_migration_agents]

-If your partner visa is revoked and you don't qualify for a permanent partner visa based on the aforementioned categories, you can explore alternative visa options.
-Many applicants opt for this route, particularly if they have built significant ties in Australia and wish to avoid returning to their home country.
-Some visa options to contemplate include:
+If your partner visa is revoked and you don't qualify for a permanent partner visa under the recognised exceptions, you can explore alternative visa options to remain in Australia.

 - Protection visas